-Each of us has an unwritten but deeply inscribed “book” inside that catalogs our insanities and imperfections… but when do you show your lover those chapters?
+Each of us has an unwritten but deeply inscribed “book” inside that catalogs our insanities, insecurities, and imperfections… but when do you show your lover those chapters?

 I’ve been enamored, of late, with The Course of Love, a book by Allain de Botton, and his other work exploring and exposing Romanticism.
 (He has books, videos, newsletters, and more, if the bug of debunking romanticism bites you too!)

 De Botton jokes that the perfect wedding gift one could give to one’s beloved is a large book entitled, “My Insanities.”
 Every one of us is a smidge disturbed.
-Every one of us can drive or be driven mad.
-When we say “til death do us part” we’ve just claimed our ticket to a ringside seat on our partner’s insanities – and given them a backstage pass to our own.
+(OK, I know what you're thinking to yourself...
+"Have you met my ex??
+More than a smidge! lol) Every one of us can drive or be driven mad.
+When we say, “Til death do us part” we’ve just claimed our ticket to a ringside seat on our partner’s insanities – and given them a backstage pass to our own.

-Why would someone agree to take such a seat or such a pass?
+Why would someone agree to occupy such a position in your life?
 Well, love (duh!), and because when you love someone, you usually want to lay claim to them.
 So, you stand up, you say the words, you move through the rituals, you stake your claim, and you hope that it’ll be so great those insanities and imperfections will go completely unnoticed.

 There might be another reason though.
 Perhaps we intuit that there are aspects of our character that can only develop in a context where neither party can leave the room immediately.
 That’s the only way we’ll find the safe space for doing the work on ourselves that we need to.
 De Botton even nods to psychotherapy as the science that tells you how you love as an adult is how you were loved as a child.